Imprints of quantum gravity effects on gravitational waves: a comparative study using extreme mass-ratio inspirals: Introduction

 EMRIs have been applied to a wide range of research topics.
-They have been used, for instance, to test modified gravity theories, including those involving dark matter \cite{Dai:2023cft, Zhang:2024ugv} or scalar fields \cite{Guo:2022euk, Barsanti:2022vvl, Zhang:2022rfr}, and to probe possible deviations from GR.
+They have been used, for instance, to test modified gravity theories, including those involving dark matter \cite{Dai:2023cft, Zhang:2024ugv} or scalar fields \cite{Guo:2022euk, Barsanti:2022vvl, Zhang:2022rfr, Zi:2025lio}, and to probe possible deviations from GR \cite{Kumar:2024utz, Ahmed:2025azu}.
 They also serve as standard sirens for constraining the cosmological parameters \cite{Laghi:2021icm, Laghi:2021pqk}.
-In addition, they have inspired the development of specialized subfields, such as studies of dirty EMRIs, which focus on inspirals occurring in environments with accretion and matter around galactic-center black holes \cite{Lyu:2024gnk}, and binary EMRIs ($b$-EMRIs), in which a binary system inspirals as a whole toward a supermassive black hole \cite{Chen:2018axp}.
-More recently, EMRI systems have also been proposed as probes of quantum gravity effects \cite{Fu:2024cfk, Liu:2024qci, Yang:2024cnd, Yang:2025esa, Gong:2025mne}.
+In addition, they have inspired the development of specialized subfields, such as studies of dirty EMRIs, which focus on inspirals occurring in environments with accretion and matter around galactic-center BHs \cite{Lyu:2024gnk}, and binary EMRIs, in which a binary system inspirals as a whole toward a supermassive BH \cite{Chen:2018axp}.
+More recently, EMRI systems have also been proposed as probes of quantum gravity effects \cite{Fu:2024cfk, Liu:2024qci, Zi:2024jla, Yang:2024cnd, Yang:2025esa, Gong:2025mne, Ahmed:2025shr}.
 These works suggest that GW signals from EMRIs could carry subtle imprints of quantum gravity, and that EMRI observations can place tighter constraints on LQG parameters than those obtained from weak-field solar system experiments \cite{Liu:2022qiz, Chen:2023bao, Ai:2025myf}, highlighting EMRIs as powerful tools for exploring the quantum aspects of gravity.

-Following this framework, we investigate quantum gravity effects on the external spacetime by employing EMRI system around two aforementioned types of covariant LQG black holes.
-The corresponding EMRI gravitational wave signals are generated using an AAK waveform model improved with the \texttt{FastEMRIWaveforms} (FEW) scheme \cite{Katz:2021yft}.
+Following this framework, we investigate quantum gravity effects on the external spacetime by employing EMRI system around two aforementioned types of covariant LQG-BHs.
+The corresponding EMRI signals are generated using an AAK waveform model improved with the \texttt{FastEMRIWaveforms} (FEW) scheme \cite{Katz:2021yft}.
 We then evaluate the detectability of such quantum gravity effects with LISA and derive constraints on the fundamental correction parameter $\zeta$.
-This study aims to quantify the deviations of LQG black holes from their GR counterparts and to compare the differences between the two LQG spacetimes, thereby providing potential waveform templates for future observations and contributing an essential step in theoretical testing.
+This study aims to quantify the deviations of LQG-BHs from their GR counterparts and to compare the differences between the two LQG spacetimes, thereby providing potential waveform templates for future observations and contributing an essential step in theoretical testing.